 In 1712, nobody would have looked at you funny if your business card read: "Surgeon, Apothecary, Investigator of the Unknown.
 Also, Shoemaker."

-There are many reasons why, in 2012, that's no longer the case.
+There are many reasons why that's no longer the case.
 Among them, the increasing specialization driven by the rise of the great universities and the classification of disciplines.
 Specialization has certain obvious benefits - it makes the transfer of knowledge and its application in targeted problem-solving much more efficient.
 It does for knowledge what Henry Ford did for the automobile, streamlining the production of each component by limiting the number of people involved.

 The trouble with hyperspecialization is that the automobile never gets assembled.
 Experts remain siloed off in their disciplines, speaking in code with their peers, engaging in talmudic debates on the finer points of footnotes to footnotes.
 Universities have tried to address this problem in recent years with interdisciplinary specializations, but their underlying architecture often inhibits free and open collaboration.